The PDF rulebook version can be found at: http://www.hrkc.com/rules

 4.12.9 If a motor or any internal motor part or carburetor is changed between a Heat Race and Feature Race, the Technical Director shall be notified.
 If a motor or chassis is changed, the equipment shall be held in impound until the race and technical inspections are completed and starting position shall be at the rear of the field.

-4.12.10 Refusal to submit to post-race tech shall be considered an admission of non-compliance with specifications by the competitor, subjecting them to disqualification for that event with potential for additional penalties at the discretion of Club Officials.
+4.12.10 Refusal to submit to post-race technical inspection shall be considered an admission of non-compliance with specifications by the competitor, subjecting them to forfeiture of that event with potential for additional penalties at the discretion of Club Officials.
 The event MAY NOT be used as a dropped race.

-4.12.11 If an engine is found out of spec due to blatantly illegal parts, penalties are as follows and shall be imposed at the discretion of the Tech Director:
+4.12.11 If an engine is found out of spec due to blatantly illegal parts, those parts shall be forfeited to the Club, and penalties are as follows and shall be imposed at the discretion of the Race Committee:

-Third offense $200 zero points, suspended rest of season
+Third offense $300 and up, zero points, suspended rest of season

 All fines shall be paid before returning to competition.